evolverine/covid-19-anki-deck/README.md

 ## 1. Through `git`
 Some basic knowledge of `git` is necessary for this.
 (If you don't know what `git` is, best to use the second method, below.)

-First, make any change to the deck you see fit.
-Then, from AnkiDesktop select File -> Export.
+First, make sure you have [the repository](https://github.com/evolverine/covid-19-anki-deck) forked and cloned into a directory, and that you've fetched and merged the latest changes from upstream (ie. this repository).
+From Anki, make any change to the deck data that you see fit.
+Then, from Anki Desktop select File -> Export.
 In the dialog that appears select *CrowdAnki JSON representation (*directory)* in the "Export format" drop-down, and then the COVID-19 deck in the "Include" drop-down.
 Leave "Include media" and "Include tags" checked.
 Click on *Export...* and select the directory where you cloned this repository.
-Then...
+Then view the diff in deck.json to make sure it's what you expect and ready to be published, and, finally, commit and push it.

 ## 2. Through github issues
 Navigate to [this repository's issue list](https://github.com/evolverine/covid-19-anki-deck/issues) and click the "New issue" button.
 In that issue describe as clearly as possible what you would like changed or added to the deck.